MCassetti/MCassetti.github.io/_posts/2018-07-25-project-luther.md

 ![alt_text](https://raw.githubusercontent.com/MCassetti/MCassetti.github.io/master/public/residuals.png)

 Additionally, the reason the estimate was so off has to do with the overall price volitility of bitcoin, especially over the last year.
-Since the variance is close to XXXX over the course of a year then even with r^2 accounting for 95% of the variation, it is reasonable to get estimates off from the actual price on the magnitutde as seen from our predictor.
+Since the variance is close to 3700USD over the course of a year then even with r_squared accounting for 95% of the variation, it is reasonable to get estimates off from the actual price on the magnitutde as seen from our predictor.

 The other major issue with this model is that it has a casuality issue.
 Once the the features are known (number of tweets, transactions, etc), then so too is the price.
 This means in order to actually use this model in a trading stradegy, it would have to predict the future price.